Non Discrimination Statement

 Within 15 calendar days after receipt of the appeal, the Department of Rail and Public Transportation or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the Department of Rail and Public Transportation or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Danny Hunt or his/her designee, appeals to the Department of Rail and Public Transportation or his/her designee, and responses from these two offices will be retained by The City of Bristol, Virginia, for at least three years.
+All written complaints received by Jay Detrick or his designee, appeals to the Department of Rail and Public Transportation or his/her designee, and responses from these two offices will be retained by The City of Bristol, Virginia, for at least three years.

 Discrimination Complaint Procedures - Handling, Tracking, Resolving and Reporting Investigations/Complaints

 Any individual may exercise his or her right to file a complaint with Bristol Virginia Transit if that person believes that s/he or any other program beneficiaries have been subjected to unequal treatment or discrimination in the receipt of benefits/services or prohibited by non-discrimination requirements.
 Bristol Virginia Transit will make a concerted effort to resolve complaints locally, using the agency’s Nondiscrimination Complaint Procedures, as described below.
 All Title VI complaints and their resolution will be logged as described under “Data collection” and reported immediately.
 Should any Title VI investigations be initiated by FTA, or any Title VI lawsuits be filed against Bristol Virginia Transit, the agency will follow these procedures: